 The Town of Buckland, Massachusetts is a small, rural, predominately agricultural community with a population of approximately 2,000 people.
-There is some light manufacturing in town, with Mayhew Steel and the Lamson & Goodnow Cutlery Manufacturing Company as the largest employers.

 The main employer in Buckland is the Mohawk Trail Regional School.
 Buckland shares a downtown business district, known as Shelburne Falls, with the Town of Shelburne.
 The Route 112 corridor bisects the town and is a scenic highway consisting of a number of small farms and open space.